gryshyn/gryshyn.icu/wp-content/plugins/wp-hide-security-enhancer/readme.txt

 Everything works as before, no functionality is being breaked.
 You can run updates at any time.

+= What servers this plugin can work  =

+This free code can with Apache and IIS server types.
+For all others check the PRO version at http://www.wp-hide.com

 = Something is wrong, what can i do?
 How can i recover my site? =

 * First, stay calm.
 There will be no harm, guaranteed :)
 * Go to admin and change some of plugin options to see which one cause the problem.
 Then report it to forum or get in touch with us to fix it.
 * If you can't login to admin, use the Recovery Link which has been sent to your e-mail.
 This will reset the login to default.
-* If none of above worked for you, or you can't find the recovery link, delete the plugin from your wp-content/plugins directory.
+* If you can't find the recovery link or none mentioned  above worked, delete the plugin from your wp-content/plugins directory.
 Then remove any lines in your .htaccess file between
  BEGIN WP Hide & Security Enhancer
 ..
  END WP Hide & Security Enhancer